 The person who has responsibility for your safety and welfare at school every day is your Year Coordinator.
 If it is a serious matter or you don’t want to discuss it with your tutor then they are the person to turn to.
 Every year coordinator is a fully trained and experienced safeguarding leader.

-Mr Benham, Mr Amirgowhar and Mrs Wycherley are our Heads of School.
+Mrs Bryant, Mr Baker and Mrs Wycherley are our Heads of School.
 They support your Year Coordinators and are our Senior Pastoral Leaders.
 They are always ready to support students with safeguarding concerns.

 Mrs Morris our wonderful school councillor meets regularly with students who need extra support.
 Your Year Coordinator will refer you to Mrs Morris.

-Eve Thrupp is our school nurse, you can make an appointment to see her through your Year Coordinator.
+You can make an appointment to see the school nurse through your Year Coordinator.

 Mr Fox and the rest of the school leadership team will pause whatever they are doing to support a student in need.
 Mrs Hirsch, Mrs Houston and Mrs Sevier all mentor individual students.
 Mr Toulston leads the school on behaviour and attendance and Mr Ramage is the school’s Designated Safeguarding Leader (DSL)